ildyria/Dance/Lectures/2020-08-31 - Group Lesson by Emanuel Valeri.md

 - Stay low (Link)
 - Kiss the floor link
 - 5 seconds stillness exercise
-- Keep on practising until you do it 10 times right, not 1.
+- Keep on practicing until you do it 10 times right, not 1.
 - Every step has a different mechanic: point step closes and opens again.
 For every step you can see which close/open you have.
 - Do not close too much.